hardik88t/chatPDF/README.md

     (1) what are the main discoveries of this paper?

     (2) what is the key insight of the proposed method?

+Similarly test ai_application_research_paper.pdf & ml_in_ai_research_paper.pdf by making appropriate questions.